bluescarni/tanuki/doc/wrap_reference.rst

 In all the examples we have seen so far, :cpp:class:`wrap` objects were constructed by copying/moving values.
 It is however also possible to construct :cpp:class:`wrap` objects that contain references to existing values, rather than copies of the values.
-With a small additional effort, it is also possible to write interface implementations which work seamlessly with both values and references.
+References are stored in a :cpp:class:`wrap` via `std::reference_wrapper <https://en.cppreference.com/w/cpp/utility/functional/reference_wrapper>`__, and, with a small additional effort, it is possible to write interface implementations which work seamlessly with both values and references.

 Consider the following interface: